 Getting to Reykjavik

-We love using Skyscanner to find flight deals for wherever we travel.
+We love using Kayak to find flight deals for wherever we travel.
 You can search for one way, round trip, and multi-city flights as well as hotels and car rentals all in one place.
-Check out Skyscanner deals here or download the free app to make booking your flights, car rentals, and hotels convenient on the go from your smartphone.
+Check out Kayak deals here to make booking your flights, car rentals, and hotels convenient on the go from your smartphone.

 Getting to Reykjavik from the airport can be extremely pricey if you don’t plan ahead.
 A taxi will cost you around $150.
 If that’s not in your budget consider booking one of the airport shuttles, you can book one when you arrive but you might be waiting for the next available shuttle.
 These range anywhere from $18-$35 a person depending on type of shuttle.
 We recommend booking an airport shuttle in advance here.